This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish. Try this easy and quick recipe!

 Serving suggestions

-This egg bread is best served within a day or two as it is made.
+This egg bread is best served within a day or two as it is made, but it can also be frozen to enjoy it at a later time (see storage tips for more information).

-You can enjoy it as is, or spread a little (vegan) butter on top.
-Some marmalade goes splendidly, too!
+We like to enjoy this easter bread as is, with a sip of coffee, or spread a little (vegan) butter on top.
+Some jam goes splendidly, too!

 Storage tips